AtmajKoppikar/Etherficate/README.md

 - **REACT_APP_NFT_STORAGE_API_KEY=""**

-You'll need to create an account on [Hugging Face](https://huggingface.co/), visit your profile settings, and create a read access token.

-You'll also need to create an account on [NFT.Storage](https://nft.storage/), and create a new API key.
+Need to create an account on [NFT.Storage](https://nft.storage/), and create a new API key.

 ### 4. Run tests
 `$ npx hardhat test`